harsh123650/whitelegacy/README.md

-# 🐄 White Legacy – Dairy Farm Web App
+# 🐄 White Legacy – The White Revolution 2.0

-**White Legacy** is a comprehensive dairy farm management web application built using Django.
+**White Legacy** is a comprehensive smart dairy web application built using Django.
 It is designed to manage all aspects of a modern dairy business, from administration and staff coordination to worker inputs and customer subscription tracking.
 The platform ensures smooth operations, transparency, and digital record-keeping for every milk delivery and buffalo activity.

 ---